Developer: Tiertex Publisher: U.S. Gold Released: 1993 Genre: Action

 Although Strider Returns has the look where it falls flat is its awful level design.
 The levels fall into two categories: linear hallways and open areas that allow you to create your own path.
 Both have problems.
 The linear stages focus on traps and gimmicks but executes them poorly.
 Stage two’s Castle Metropolis features elaborate laser hallways that need to be navigated carefully.
 The problem is Hinjo moves slowly and the game has such an exaggerated hit cycle that you are knocked back at every turn.
 Even the first level’s tree top climb is frustrating due to a confusing layout and annoying enemy placement.

 The open levels suffer from lack of direction.
 That kind of is the point but good level design at least has some kind of flow to it.
 Here you are placed in a wide open space with no indication where to go.
 You have to perform numerous blind leaps in order to progress and dead ends are common.
 If the object is to allow you to explore then the game fails in that regard as well.
 The aggressive clock leaves no room for any kind of exploration and will be cause for many of your deaths.
-I’m struggling to find anything good to say about the level design but I can’t.
-They simply don’t work on any level.
+I am struggling to find anything good to say about the level design but I cannot.
+They simply do not work on any level.

 For its Genesis debut Strider Returns rips numerous sprites from the original to make it feel authentic.
-Hinjo’s sprite is a palette swap of Hiryu and you’ll recognize certain enemies and bosses.
+Hinjo’s sprite is a palette swap of Hiryu and you will recognize certain enemies and bosses.
 Yet somehow it still comes across as poor.
-The overall color palette is extremely low and the backgrounds are lacking in detail.
+The overall color palette is extremely low and the backgrounds are lacking.
 As much as we don’t like to admit during the 8 and 16-bit era European games had a certain “look”.
 Strider Returns has that look and unfortunately is not a good looking title.

 In Closing